kristofer11/weather-app/README.md

 weather-app

-Project completed for The Odin Project
+freeCodeCamp.org's "Build a Weather App" video has been very helpful.

-freeCodeCamp.org's "Build a Weather App" video has been very helpful
+Daily forecast has high temp and not min because api sends same value for both.
+Seems to be only high.